Gulf Medical University: GMU Annual Sports Festival

-‘Future Scientists of the UAE’ Initiative
+'Future Scientists of the UAE' Initiative

 Launched by GMU in collaboration with GEMS International Schools, students are selected from grades 9 to 12 from various schools under GEMS, through a competitive admission process.
 These future scientists are mentored by research scientists, professors and clinical staff at Gulf Medical University.
-GMU's world-class research facility, The Thumbay Research Institute for Precision Medicine - plays a central role in the program.
+GMU's world-class research facility, The Thumbay Research Institute for Precision Medicine – plays a central role in the program.

 Global Alumni Summit

-Held biennially, the ‘GMU Global Alumni Summit’ organized by the GMU Students Affairs Department recognizes the most outstanding accomplishments of its alumni.
+Held biennially, the GMU Global Alumni Summit, organized by the GMU Students Affairs Department, recognizes the most outstanding accomplishments of its alumni.

 Student Council Executive Board

 Elected representatives from the Student Council form the Student Council Executive Board.
 This is made up of one elected student from each program who will attend the respective college council meetings called for by the deans of the respective colleges.

 A General Secretary is elected from amongst the council's executive board along with a few Joint Secretaries on an annual basis.

-The institute hails its elected officials by placing their names on the university boards main entrance hall.
+The institute honors its elected officials by placing their names on the university board's main entrance hall.